mpbarlow/laravel-vue-component-helper/README.md

 This will set the `UserIndex` component as the default component, set its props to the supplied array, and render the default view specified in the config.
 But, how do we actually display our component in that view?

 The package provides several Blade directives for outputting components.
-Let’s look at the one to inject components into inline-templates:
+Let’s look at the one to inject components into inline templates:

 ```html
 <!-- layout.blade.php -->